Llanteglos Estate Lodges

 Chalet / 2 bedrooms / sleeps 6

 The county of Pembrokeshire has a wide range of coastal and country attractions all within easy reach of Llanteglos.
 The sea front village of Amroth with its mild-long sandy beach is just down the hill and the famous medieval walled town of Tenby is only 8 miles away.
 So whether it is some kind of sporting activity, cultural pursuit, quiet retreat or a 'bucket and spade' holiday you want - we can provide the perfect home base for you!

 The lodges are built in a staggered terrace arrangement and designed to take full advantage of their elevated south-facing aspect, with the bedrooms and bathroom downstairs and lounge, kitchen/dining area upstairs and glass sliding doors onto a secluded balcony.
-Also on site is our licensed clubroom open nightly in peak periods (weekends at other times).
-Food available peak periods.
+Also on site is our licensed clubroom which is opening from Easter for drinks.
+It is anticipated that food will also be available in the summer season.
 There is also a children's play area, tennis court, pastureland and a laundry for service washes.

 |Size||Sleeps up to 6, 2 bedrooms|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Cardiff 120 km, Nearest railway: Whitland 10 km|